rackerlabs/support-how-to/content/how-to/cloud-servers/using-python-novaclient-to-manage-scheduled-images/index.md

 particular server you want to retain in your account.
-After the number of snapshots exceeds the retention value, the scheduled images service deletes the oldest scheduled snapshot image of that server to keep the number of scheduled images doesn't below the retention setting.
+After the number of snapshots exceeds the retention value, the scheduled images service deletes the oldest scheduled snapshot image of that server to keep the number of scheduled images below the retention setting.
 You can change the retention value at any time.
 You won't see the effects of a change until the next time the system takes a scheduled image on your account.